 People on every side of the in-law question ask for guidelines for relating to each other.
-The following have been gleaned from many sources through the years.
+There seems to be a continual tug and pull all throughout the world.

-1. Don’t complain to your spouse about the person to whom you have trouble relating.
+1. Be careful in the way you complain to your spouse about the person to whom you have trouble relating.

 It won’t help for you to complain about your mother-in-law to your husband, her son.
 Sons have said, “I wish my wife wouldn’t complain to me about Mom, and how bad she is.
-I know she can get overly involved at times, but she’s my mother and I don’t really like anyone bad-mouthing her.”
+I know she can get overly involved at times; but she’s my mom and I don’t really like anyone bad-mouthing her.”

-2. Be sure to include your in-laws in significant family events.
+2. Include your in-laws in significant family events.

 Even if the others live so far away they could never attend, they would appreciate being thought of.
 Purposeful exclusion because of problems and hurts serves only to deepen the distance between everyone.